Teyras/MT/text/chapters/310_scheduling_problem_categorization.md

 In this section, we list the subcategories of the scheduling problem that were studied in previous work.
-The categories are based on whether the problem is online or offline, on the characteristics of the worker machines and the processing sets of the jobs, the characteristics of deadlines and on the ability of the scheduler to interrupt jobs and estimate the processing times.
+The categories are based on whether the problem is online or offline, on the characteristics of the worker machines and the processing sets of the jobs, the characteristics of deadlines, the existence of explicit priorities and on the ability of the scheduler to interrupt jobs and estimate the processing times.
 Then, we attempt to assign our use case to these categories.
 We shall use this knowledge to select the algorithms to be evaluated in subsequent experiments.

 ### Online/Offline Scheduling